- Project Proposal

 The first step in designing your site is to do some planning on paper.
 This will form the project proposal that you will turn in.
 Begin by answering some questions about the purpose of your site:

 - Who is speaking?
-(Most web sites are sponsored by some person or group that has an interest in the topic.)
+(Most web sites are sponsored by some person or group that has an interest communicating a specific message about a topic.)

-The next planning step is to create a more complete list of objectives/requirements that begin to break down the mission statement into manageable chunks.
+Starting from the mission startment, create a more complete list of objectives/requirements that begin to break it down into manageable chunks.
 The specific objectives you choose will depend greatly on the purpose of your proposed site.
 You should consider listing the pieces of information you want the web site to present, the tasks that you want a user to be able to accomplish, and any other constraints that may apply (for example, short download time, no scrolling required, etc.).
 The list of requirements should as a group be sufficient to ensure the fulfillment of your mission statement, and should also serve to get you started on the construction of the actual pages.

 For example, if you were creating a site for a business, your requirements might look something like this: